Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Experiments

 \subsubsection{Results}

-Table 3 presents the results of fine-grained dataless classification measured in micro-averaged F1.
-As we can notice, ESA achieves its peak performance with a few hundred dimensions of the sparse BOC vector.
-Using our densification mechanism, both the CRC \& 3C models achieve equal performance to ESA at much less dimensions.
-Densification using the CRC model embeddings gives the best F1 scores on the three tasks.
-Interestingly, the CRC model improves the F1 score by $\sim$7\% using only 14 concepts on \emph{Autos} vs. \emph{Motorcycles}, and by $\sim$3\% using 70 concepts on \emph{Guns} vs. \emph{Mideast} vs. \emph{Misc}.
-The 3C model, still performs better than ESA on 2 out of the 3 tasks.
-Both WE$_{max}$ and WE$_{hung}$ improve the performance over ESA but not as our CRC model.
+Table \ref{20ng-fine} presents the results of fine-grained dataless classification measured in micro-averaged F1.
+As we can notice, ESA achieves its peak performance with a few hundred dimensions of the sparse BoC vector.
+Using our densification mechanism, both the CRX \& CCX models achieve equal performance to ESA at many fewer dimensions.
+Densification using the CRX model embeddings gives the best F1 scores on the three tasks.
+Interestingly, the CRX model improves the F1 score by $\sim$7\% using only 14 concepts on \emph{Autos} vs. \emph{Motorcycles}, and by $\sim$3\% using 70 concepts on \emph{Guns} vs. \emph{Mideast} vs. \emph{Misc}.
+The CCX model, still performs better than ESA on 2 out of the 3 tasks.
+Both WE$_{max}$ and WE$_{hung}$ improve the performance over ESA but not as our CRX model.

+When we applied bootstrapping, the performance of the CCX model improved slightly on \emph{Hockey} vs. \emph{Baseball}, but significantly ($\sim$5\%) on the other two tasks achieving best performance on the third task with just 5 concepts.
+Bootstrapping with the CRX model has a similar effect to the CCX model except for \emph{Autos} vs. \emph{Motorcycles} where performance degraded significantly.
+To better understand this behavior, we analyzed the results as bootstrapping progresses at 14 concepts like CRX (best).
+We noticed that, at the very early iterations of Algorithm \ref{alg1}, many instances belonging to \emph{Autos} were closer to \emph{Motorcycles} with similarity scores between 0.90-0.95.
+And when using those instances to bootstrap \emph{Motorcycles}, they caused \emph{topic drift} moving \emph{Motorcycles}'s centroid toward \emph{Autos}, and eventually causing relatively lower accuracy scores.

-In order to better illustrate the robustness of our densification mechanism when varying the \# of BOC dimensions, we measured F1 scores of each task as a function of the \# of BOC dimensions used for densification.
-As we see in Figure 1, with \emph{one} concept we can achieve high F1 scores compared to ESA which achieves zero or very low F1.
-Moreover, near-peak performance is achievable with the top 50 or less dimensions.
-We can also notice that, as we increase the \# of dimensions, both WE$_{max}$ and WE$_{hung}$ densification methods have the same undesired monotonic pattern like ESA.
-Actually, the imposed threshold by these methods does not allow for full dense representation of the BOC vector and therefore at low dimensions we still see low overall F1 score.
-Our proposed densification mechanisms besides their low cost, produce fully densified representations allowing good similarities at low dimensions.
+In order to better illustrate the robustness of our densification mechanism when varying the number of BoC dimensions, we measured F1 scores of each task as a function of the number of BoC dimensions used for densification.
+As we see in Figure \ref{20ng-fine-fig}, with \emph{one} concept we can achieve high F1 scores compared to ESA which achieves \emph{zero} or very low score.
+Moreover, \emph{near-peak performance} is achievable with the top 50 or less dimensions.
+We can also notice that, as we increase the number of dimensions, both WE$_{max}$ and WE$_{hung}$ densification methods have the same undesired monotonic pattern like ESA.
+Actually, the imposed threshold by these methods does not allow for full dense representation of the BoC vector and therefore at low dimensions we still see low overall F1 score.
+Our proposed densification mechanism besides its low cost, produces fully densified representations allowing good similarities at low dimensions.